peterjwest/html_validator/README.md

 - Ask John Resig about weird regex
 - Log CDATA/comment sections in cdata
 - Parse comment end tag
+- Fix problem with frameset as frameset child

 #The Parser